Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 9. Let us also review the other critical concept that is related.
 We all have a “suffering-free pure mind” (let us call it the “pabhassara mind”; see “Recovering the Suffering-Free Pure Mind“) hidden underneath our defiled minds.
 Here, note that “pabhassara cittas” or “suffering-free, uncontaminated cittas” arise in a “pabhassara mind” free of defilements.

-• The Buddha taught that it is impossible to figure out how the minds of all beings initially became contaminated with those ten layers of defilement.
+• The Buddha taught that it is impossible to determine how the minds of all beings initially became contaminated by those ten layers of defilement.
 The Buddha, upon his Enlightenment, kept looking back and could not discern a “beginning” when all those minds got “defiled” in the first place.
 (This issue of an “untraceable beginning” is built into the Principle of Causality.
 See the Summary at the end of the post, “How the Buddha Described the Chance of Rebirth in the Human Realm” and “The Infinity Problem in Buddhism.”)
 However, if someone can uncover that “pabhassara mind,” it will NEVER be defiled again because a “pabhassara mind,” by its nature, cannot be defiled.
 That, again, is compatible with the presumption that there was “no beginning” to the rebirth process.

-• Therefore, it is pointless to spend the time on that issue.
+• Therefore, it is pointless to spend time on that issue.
 We have a limited time (left in this life) to uncover that “suffering-free mind.”
 Nibbāna is not an abstract thing.
 It can be attained in this life, which is why it is “sandiṭṭhika Dhamma.”
-“Sandiṭṭhika” means “being able to see (or figure) out how the accumulation of “san” leads only one way, i.e., further defiling a mind.
-Let us briefly discuss that.
+“Sandiṭṭhika” means “being able to see (or figure) out how the accumulation of ‘san‘ leads only one way, i.e., further defiling a mind.

 Rupaṁ, bhikkhave, aniccaṁ vipariṇāmi aññathābhāvi